Fargo Water Quality at a Glance

 Frequently Asked Questions

-Is Fargo’s tap water safe to drink?
+Is Fargo’s tap water safe to drink in 2026?

-Why is Fargo’s water so soft?
+Why is Fargo’s water hard?

 Are there lead service lines in Fargo?